You likely know by now that content is king.

-As you get further and further into your content marketing plan, using a content calendar is a great way to keep yourself organized and focus, without getting overwhelmed.
+As you get further and further into your content marketing plan, using a content calendar is a great way to keep yourself organized and focused, without getting overwhelmed.

 We recommend including the following information in whatever content calendar you end up using: